If you don’t use Azure Kubernetes Service, you can still automate provisioning in another deployment environment.

 - Node count

-The SCIM bridge only requires 1 node.
+The SCIM bridge requires at least 2 nodes.

 After you’ve configured your cluster, click “Review + create”.
 It may take a moment.
 When you see “Validation passed”, click “Create”.